isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-have-wings/index.md

 ###  1. Fleas

 Fleas, particularly Ctenocephalides felis, are comparable bed bugs, but they have no wings.
 Fleas are reddish-brown, with a round head, plus equally long legs.
 Fleas will also bite humans but are inches in size with a segmented and flattened body.
-Flea bites are itchy and will carry different [vector diseases](https://www.who. int/news-room/fact-sheets/detail/vector-borne-diseases), particularity from wild animals.
+Flea bites are itchy and will carry different [vector diseases](https://www.who.int/news-room/fact-sheets/detail/vector-borne-diseases),particularity from wild animals.

 ###  2. Bat bugs

 Bad bugs are brown-colored insects that are highly comparable to bed bugs - but also have no wings.
 Also, bat bugs have heads that are covered with long hairs.
 Nasty bugs are oval-shaped and inches in size, looking like the apple seed.
 Equally, bat bugs only have wing pads, and hence their "wings" are not functional. [caption id="" align="aligncenter" width="247"]

-Image Source: [*Minnesota *University](https://extension.umn. edu/biting-insects-and-insect-relatives/bed-bugs#bat-bugs-and-other-bed-bug-relatives-701110) [/caption] Further, bat bugs don't bite humans, but they do bite on bats.
+Image Source: [*Minnesota *University](https://extension.umn.edu/biting-insects-and-insect-relatives/bed-bugs#bat-bugs-and-other-bed-bug-relatives-701110)[/caption] Further, bat bugs don't bite humans, but they do bite on bats.
 You'll mainly get these bugs on or around the areas that bats live - these include the attic or similar dark areas.

 ###  3.Carpet beetles